reaperhulk/dotfiles/README.md

 This will create symlinks, not copy.
 You can then update with a fresh git pull at any time.

-You will need to separately install vundle and then run `:BundleInstall` before vim will work properly.
+You will need to separately install vundle and then run `:PluginInstall` before vim will work properly.

 ##Requirements